 2 August 1800: The ‘Irish’ Parliament on College Green in Dublin met for the last time on this day.
-It had been was persuaded to vote itself out of existence through an Act of Union with Great Britain.
-Many wealthy landlords and members of the Irish aristocracy were persuaded by promises of titles and honours from London.
-With the Act of Union the centre of political power shifted to London.
+It had been persuaded to vote itself out of existence through an Act of Union with Great Britain.
+Many wealthy landlords and members of the Irish aristocracy were moved by promises of titles and honours from London.
+With the Act of Union the centre of political power shifted to that City.

 The idea of a union of Great Britain and Ireland had been considered many times over the previous 100 years or so.
 The grant of nominal legislative independence to the Dublin Parliament in 1782 gave the impression to many that the idea had been dropped.

 However, the situation changed in 1793 with the onset of War with Revolutionary France and even more so with the 1798 Rising here in Ireland which was brutally crushed.
 The Ascendancy (that is the Anglo-Irish Elite) had been shaken to its core by the events of the previous years and realised that if Catholic Emancipation were granted their situation would be fatally undermined.
 If Catholics gained the right to sit in Ireland’s parliament then it was only a matter of time until the Ascendency was finished as a political & economic power in the land.
 They were therefore amenable to be persuaded that the centre of power should reside in London thus by negating the possibility of the Catholics of Ireland gaining control of the Country’s Destiny.

 Pitt, the British Prime Minister along with Lord Castlereagh went for sheer bribery to ‘buy’ the MPs consent to a Union.
 The going rate was £15,000 per seat and threats, bribes and promises were applied to swing the Honourable Members consent to the measure.
 Castlereagh stated that his task was to: ‘to buy out, and secure to the Crown forever, the fee simple of Irish corruption’.